-- Cook peppers, onions and mushrooms: Heat a medium sized skillet over medium high heat.
-Add olive oil, peppers, onions and mushrooms.
-Allow to cook over medium high heat, stirring occasionally until peppers and onions are softened.
+- Heat a medium sized skillet over medium high heat.
+Add olive oil, bell peppers, onions and mushrooms.
+Allow to cook over medium high heat, stirring occasionally until peppers and onions are softened, about 8-10 minutes.
 Season with salt and pepper.
 Remove from heat and set aside.

 - Preheat oven to 350 degrees.
-Slice rolls in half horizontally and add the bottom half to a 9x9 casserole dish.
+Slice rolls in half horizontally and add the bottom half to a 9 x 13 casserole dish.
 (I find it easiest to keep the slider rolls joined together.)
 Spread mayonnaise on the bottom half of the rolls.
 Using tongs, remove the roast beef from the broth and add to the slider rolls.
-Top with the cooked vegetables and then slices of cheese.
+Top with sliced cheese and then the cooked vegetables.
 Top with the top half of the slider rolls.

-- Cook at 350 for 20 minutes or until cheese is melted.
+- Bake for 15-20 minutes or until cheese is melted.
 If tops begin to brown more than you'd like, cover loosely with foil.
 Cool slightly before slicing and serving.